General Info & FAQs

 We will contact a parent or guardian if the following occurs:

-- Any time a camper is sent off-site for professional medical treatment.
+- A camper is sent off-site for professional medical treatment.

-- When a physician prescribes a prescription medication or at the discretion of a physician.
+- A physician prescribes a prescription medication or at the discretion of a physician.

 - When a camper has had exposure to a contagious disease, bug or parasite.